an-owl/ping/README.md

 Files are listed with their full device-path which can be used to identify different drives.

-Because Blip is not signed
+Because Blip is not signed secure-boot must be disabled in order to run.
+Once the OS has been booted and boot entries have been restored the system can be rebooted with secure-boot enabled.

 ## Installation